 If your organization has 10 or fewer employees — including temporary and contract workers — or if you are part of a low-hazard industry that has been exempt according to your company's NAICs code, you don't have to keep OSHA injury and illness records.

 However, all organizations covered under OSHA still must comply with OSHA Reporting requirements.
-This means that which requires you to report directly to OSHA if a fatality, in-patient hospitalization, amputation, or loss of an eye occurs at your establishment due to a work-related incident.
+This means that you must report directly to OSHA if a fatality, in-patient hospitalization, amputation, or loss of an eye occurs at your establishment due to a work-related incident.

 Organizations in a few high risk industries such as railroading or mining are not covered under OSHA regulations but are required to complete injury and illness reporting requirements to the appropriate regulatory agencies such as the Mine Safety and Health Administration (MSHA) or the Federal Railroad Administration (FRA).